getsmap/smap-responsive/README.md

 The sMap package (i.e. the contents of this repository) consists of the sMap product on one hand, and the required third-party libraries on the other.

-###Important information regarding data sources
+### Important information regarding data sources

 Data sources – whether belonging to the contributors' organisation, or to anyone else – are not included, neither in the product, nor in the package.
 You need to seek permission from the publisher and/or from the copyright owner to use these data.
 This also applies if the data is linked from any other code.

-###Support
+### Support

-If you are using sMap-responsive to make your own map, or if you change it, we would be grateful if you let us know and share your experiences and your code.
-Please contact [the site admin](https://github.com/johanlahti) if you want to publish it in the examples section above.
+If you are using sMap-responsive to make your own map, or if you change it, we would more than happy if you would like to share it.
+Although not actively developed, feel free to raise issues or contribute.

-###Questions or suggestions?
+### Questions or suggestions?

-We are happy for any type of constructive feed-back.
+We are happy for any type of feedback.

-If you have questions regarding smap-reponsive, please contact [Johan Lahti](https://github.com/johanlahti)
+For questions, please contact [us](https://github.com/getsmap/smap-responsive/graphs/contributors).